NIME-conference/NIME-bibliography/README.md

 `nime_bib` tool
 --------

-This repository contains a python tool called `nime_bib` to help systematically manage the proceedinggs, including tasks such as collating and harmonising files in different formats.
+This repository contains a python tool called `nime_bib` to help systematically manage the proceedings, including tasks such as collating and harmonising files in different formats.

 [Poetry](https://python-poetry.org) is used for dependency management.
 To use `nime_bib`, first [install Poetry](https://python-poetry.org), then run `poetry install` in the repository directory.
 You can then run `nime_bib` with the following command `poetry run python nime_bib`.
 The help file for `nime_bib` has the following output: